Please note this website will be unavailable due to essential maintenance taking place on 2–3 March. We are sorry for any inconvenience this causes.

 Your Uber Pro status determines what types of course you can study under the Uber and OU partnership.
 If you are a driver who has achieved a diamond or platinum status through the Uber Pro programme in the United Kingdom, and have completed 1,000 or more trips on the Uber platform you are eligible for the following:

-• Diamond drivers: drivers or a nominated family member are eligible to study 60 credits per academic year towards an undergraduate degree, microcredential, or a short course.
+• Diamond and platinum status drivers: drivers or a nominated family member are eligible to study 60 credits per academic year towards an undergraduate degree, postgraduate degree, microcredential, or a short course.

 *UberPro is made available at Uber’s discretion and Uber may change or cancel UberPro at any time.